-- To accept all Presidential duties when the President is unavailable - To be responsible for coordinating social activities of the class if funds are sufficient - To work with the Class President to establish various class events and upload all of them to Logan Connect - To provide counsel and support to the President - To keep the President informed as to class concerns and other issues - To help other class officers with their duties

-Qualifications for each Class Vice President:

-• For the Doctor of Chiropractic program, candidates must be enrolled in all classes within the full semester cohort schedule of a set academic term.

-SECRETARY: The duties of each Class Secretary shall be as follows:

-- To make sure all class members are on the Logan Connect trimester page - To create a class schedule to be hung on the wall - To keep a calendar of events and log them in Logan Connect for each trimester - To check the mail in the Student Affairs office regularly - To assist other officers when needed

-Qualifications for each Class Secretary:

-- Must be enrolled as a full-time student with the University. - For the Doctor of Chiropractic program, candidates may only hold office of the class with which they will graduate.
+- To be responsible for coordinating social activities of the class if funds are sufficient. - To work with the Class President to establish various class events and upload all of them to Logan Connect. - To provide counsel and support to the President. - o To keep the President informed as to class concerns and other issues. - To help other class officers with their duties. - Qualifications for each Class Vice President: - For the Doctor of Chiropractic program, candidates must be enrolled in all classes within the full semester cohort schedule of a set academic term. - SECRETARY: The duties of each Class Secretary shall be as follows: - To make sure all class members are on the Logan Connect trimester page. - To create a class schedule to be hung on the wall. - To keep a calendar of events and log them in Logan Connect for each trimester. - To check the mail in the Student Affairs office regularly. - To assist other officers when needed. - Qualifications for each Class Secretary: - Must be enrolled as a full-time student with the University.

-TREASURER: The duties of each Class Treasurer shall be as follows:

-- To collect monies for class events and donation - To organize class fundraisers as outlined by LSG and Logan administration

-- To keep a ledger of all class funds (income and expenses) and report those to the LSG Treasurer - To help organize class parties - To assist any other class officer when needed

-Qualifications for each Class Treasurer:

-- Must be enrolled as a full-time student with the University. - For the Doctor of Chiropractic program, candidates may only hold office of the class with which they will graduate.

-EDUCATIONAL COORDINATOR: The duties of each Class Educational Coordinator shall be as follows:

-- To organize class scheduling - To represent the class as an intermediate with the faculty - To arrange lab groups - To schedule exams and make sure they are in Logan Connect - To post all pertinent dates on Logan Connect and keep the class informed of any changes
+- For the Doctor of Chiropractic program, candidates may only hold office of the class with which they will graduate. - TREASURER: The duties of each Class Treasurer shall be as follows: - To collect monies for class events and donation. - To organize class fundraisers as outlined by LSG and Logan administration. - To keep a ledger of all class funds (income and expenses) and report those to the LSG Treasurer. - o To help organize class parties. - To assist any other class officer when needed. - · Qualifications for each Class Treasurer: - Must be enrolled as a full-time student with the University. - For the Doctor of Chiropractic program, candidates may only hold office of the class with which they will graduate. - EDUCATIONAL COORDINATOR: The duties of each Class Educational Coordinator shall be as follows: - To organize class scheduling. - To represent the class as an intermediate with the faculty. - To arrange lab groups. - To schedule exams and make sure they are in Logan Connect. - To post all pertinent dates on Logan Connect and keep the class informed of any changes.

-Qualifications for each Class Educational Coordinator:

-• For the Doctor of Chiropractic program, candidates must be enrolled in all classes within the full trimester cohort schedule of a set academic term.

-ATHLETIC DIRECTOR: The duties of each Class Athletic Director shall be as follows:

-- To communicate with the Logan Director of Sports and Activities - To organize teams for intramural sports - To promote athletic events to the class - To serve as, or select, coaches when needed - To coordinate activities with the Class Vice President

-Qualifications for each Class Athletic Director:

-- Must be enrolled as a full-time student with the University. - For the Doctor of Chiropractic program, candidates may only hold office of the class in which they will graduate.

-DIVERSITY & INCLUSION REPRESENTATIVE: The duties of each Class Diversity & Inclusion Representative shall be as follows:

-- To advocate and work with underrepresented and mixed trimester students that may meet cultural barriers, altering or hindering the reception of information from class representatives and/or professors, in their designated trimester. - To encourage and ensure specified students have access to all class assignments, quizzes, and exams. - To be included in all educational coordinator's correspondence with class faculty.
+- Qualifications for each Class Educational Coordinator: - For the Doctor of Chiropractic program, candidates must be enrolled in all classes within the full trimester cohort schedule of a set academic term. - ATHLETIC DIRECTOR: The duties of each Class Athletic Director shall be as follows: - To communicate with the Logan Coordinator of Sports and Activities. - To organize teams for intramural sports. - To promote athletic events to the class. - To serve as, or select, coaches when needed. - To coordinate activities with the Class Vice President. - Qualifications for each Class Athletic Director: - Must be enrolled as a full-time student with the University. - For the Doctor of Chiropractic program, candidates may only hold an office of the class in which they will graduate. - DIVERSITY & INCLUSION REPRESENTATIVE: The duties of each Class Diversity & Inclusion Representative shall be as follows: - To advocate and work with underrepresented and mixed trimester students that may meet cultural barriers, altering or hindering the reception of information from class representatives and/or professors, in their designated trimester.

-- To become well versed in necessary departments, staff and policies that relate to issues, questions and/ or opportunities that an underrepresented and mixed trimester student may need to access. - To attend Diversity Committee meetings when possible and relay information from the meeting to their trimester.
+- To encourage and ensure specified students have access to all class assignments, quizzes, and exams. - To be included in all educational coordinator's correspondence with class faculty. - To become well versed in necessary departments, staff and policies that relate to issues, questions, and/ or opportunities that an underrepresented and mixed trimester student may need to access. - To attend Diversity Committee meetings when possible and relay information from the meeting to their trimester.